sparkswap/broker/README.md

 You will need to have nvm (and our current node version) installed on your machine.

+You will also need to install a plugin for your editor for [Standard](https://standardjs.com/)

 ### Getting Started

 In order for the Kinesis CLI and Kinesis Daemon to be fully functional, the following containers must be running: